 Do you need a place to write down your thoughts?
 Are there too many emotions running through your head?
 Going through your daily routine and managing MS simultaneously can add to your thought bubble.
 Life has its ups and downs and clearing your thoughts using a journal entry might help relieve stress and insomnia.

 You may also use lists, bolding, italicizing, and underlining to emphasize key points.
 To emphasize your emotion, you may alter the colour of the text.
 Finally, you may customize your journal by adding images.
-They may be anything from family, friends, or experiences to internet motivating images and anything in between.
+They may be anything from family, friends, or experiences to motivational images and anything in between (memes).
 The additional features help make your entry unique and catered to your preferences.